Moments in Other Latitudes:

 Part 2: The Unnecessary Prevention of a Harmless Oversight

-"Valid passport and yellow fever vaccination certificate," they told me.
+— "Valid passport and yellow fever vaccination certificate."

 There was no room for doubt.
 I set out to find where they administered that exotic vaccine in Montevideo.
 I ended up at the Military Hospital, where they still kept reserved doses, primarily for Uruguayan soldiers departing on peacekeeping missions in Africa.
 They injected me with the attenuated virus, and for three days I cursed the fever, the chills, and the absurd idea of wanting to travel so far.

-It was a direct flight, but in 1995 —when current international regulations about layovers didn't yet exist— the rules were more flexible.
+It was a direct flight.
+Back in 1995, when international rules about layovers were not yet so strict, things were more flexible.
 Today, just a few hours transit in a yellow fever country would require the certificate, even for Uruguayans.
 But that year, as I checked my waist pouch during descent, I discovered something worse than bureaucracy: I had traveled confidently... but unprotected.

 Panic set in.
 Would they deport me?
 Put me in quarantine?